Frequently Asked Questions

 Please note: We are unable to offer financial support to students in the one-year master’s program.

 All international applicants must demonstrate proficiency in the English language by taking a TOEFL or a IELTS test.
 This is a firm Cornell Graduate School requirement.
 If your scores are near or at the minimum, there is a lower probability you will be admitted.
-Please use 2098 as the institutional code and 2006 as the department to have your scores sent to us.
+Please use 2098 as the institutional code to have your scores sent to us.

 No, an interview is not a required part of the admissions process.
 If you wish, you may visit the university at your convenience.
 If you'd like to schedule appointments to speak with faculty members, please contact them directly via e-mail or phone.
 Students who are short listed for admission to the Ph.D program are invited to come to Cornell in early March.
 You will be notified if this applies to you.